-A rejection of the test's null-hypothesis at a significance level of 95 % is taken as a robust difference in projections between these two warming levels.
-This pairwise test, based on the individual model ensemble members analyzed, allows for robust statements about differences between the two warming levels, even if there is substantial overlap of uncertainty bands in the model ensemble.
-For GCMs that provide multiple realizations, the distributions are combined for each warming level leading to larger samples and higher discriminatory power of the KS test.
+A rejection of the test's null-hypothesis at a significance level of 95% indicates a robust difference in projections between these two warming levels.
+This pairwise test, based on the individual models used for the assessment, allows for robust statements about differences in impacts between the two warming levels, even if there is substantial overlap of uncertainty bands in the model ensemble.
+For GCMs that

+25 provide multiple realizations, the distributions are combined for each warming level leading to larger samples and higher discriminatory power of the KS test.
 Please note that this approach is only applied for the KS test and not for the ensemble projections.
-For the latter, the averaged signal over multiple realizations of a single GCM is included in the ensemble analysis ensuring equal weight to all GCMs investigated (see SM Section 1 for further detail on the methods and the treatment of multiple realizations).
+For the latter, the averaged signal over multiple realizations of a single GCM is included in the ensemble analysis ensuring equal weight to all GCMs investigated (see Sect.
+S1 in the Supplement for further detail on the methodology applied and the treatment of multiple realizations).
 A similar approach has been applied recently to investigate the timing of anthropogenic emergence in simulated climate extremes (King et al., 2015).

-Based on the regionally specific distributions, cumulative density functions (CDF) of changes in the impact indices over the land area of the respective region are derived.
-As in Fischer et al.

-65 (2013), we fit a probability density function to the empirical distribution of the climate signal using a Gaussian kernel density estimator.
+- Based on the regionally specific distributions, cumulative density functions (CDF) of changes in the impact over the land area of the respective region are derived.
+As in Fischer et al. (2013), we fit a probability density function to the empirical distribution of the climate signal using a Gaussian kernel density estimator.
 Individual grid-cells are weighted according to their latitude-dependent area.
 These CDFs are derived for each ensemble member (GCM or GCM-impact model combination) and the ensemble median as well the likely range (66 % of the ensemble members are within this range) are given.
+This land area forward approach allows to directly according to the - are given.
 This land-area focused approach allows to directly assess not only the median change over a region, but also changes for smaller fractions of the land area.
 At the same time, the uncertainty estimates based on the model ensemble spread can be directly visualized.